 - Soft, lightweight, and breathable

-- Most washable fabric, it’s designed to hold its properties through at least thousands of cycles in the washer and dryer without harm to the apparel.
+- Most washable fabric, it’s designed to hold their properties through at least thousands of cycles in the washer and dryer without harm to the apparel.

 - Strong and also waterproof if needed.